winezer0/emp3r0r/README.md

   - [console](https://github.com/reeflective/console) and [cobra](https://github.com/spf13/cobra) for CLI infrastructure
   - Auto-completion for commands and arguments, with syntax highlighting
   - Multi-Tasking support provided by [tmux](https://github.com/tmux/tmux)
+  - Operator-Server structure powered by WireGuard and mTLS
 - Stealth
   - Automatically change `argv` so you won't notice it in `ps` listing
   - Hide files and PIDs via Glibc hijacking (`patcher` in `get_persistence`)